 Fransabank employees play equally a vital role in adopting the Bank’s CSR strategies by being the major associates to the Children’s Cancer Center of Lebanon’s “Partner In Life” Program.
-They were enrolled in the Program on November 2005 till today and they donate a designated amount of money from their monthly salary.
+377 employees are enrolled in the Program since November 2005 till today whereby they donate a designated amount of money from their monthly salary.
+Up until end of September 2013, the total contribution amounted to USD 180,492.
 The donated money will be contributed to the Center in an attempt to make a difference in the lives of those children.

 Road Safety is No Accident

 Fransabank has also joined forces with local organizations like Kunhadi and YASA (Youth Association for Social Awareness), to raise awareness of road safety issues and to join the campaign to reduce the number of road accidents in the country.
 In 2011, Fransabank was an active partner of the alliance created by Kunhadi for the UN Decade for Road Safety.
 The Alliance combined different private sector companies that have come together to act on improving road safety.
 A Memorandum of Understanding was signed with all partners pledging to work with together on promoting road safety.